Profile

 NEWS AND ANNOUNCEMENTS

-RISLαβ will be organizing a summer school on the topic of Cognitive Foundations of Decision-Making, at University Mohammed VI Polytechnic in Rabat, Morocco, on July 22–27, 2024.
-Applications are now closed--looking forward to seeing you in Rabat!
+RISLαβ has organized its first summer school on the topic of Cognitive Foundations of Decision-Making, at University Mohammed VI Polytechnic in Rabat, Morocco, on July 22–27, 2024.

 My paper on Decisions under Uncertainty as Bayesian Inference on Choice Options has been accepted at Management Science